atl-tw/xddl/xddl-plugin-migrate/README.md

        1. ``LOWER_CAMEL`` "camelCaseWords" where each word after the first starts with an uppercase.
        1. ``LOWER_SNAKE`` "snake_case_words" where each word is lowercase and separated by an underscore.
        1. ``UPPER_SNAKE`` "SNAKE_CASE_WORDS" where each word is uppercase and separated by an underscore.

+   1. template - has ``insertInto`` which is a graph that contains an empty object reference somewhere that where the current value will be injected into the tree.

 ### Patch Files